dragonpilot-community/.github/profile/README.md

    - **Pandas Firmware Recovery:** Tap the button ONLY if your panda ran into issue.
    - **Reset dragonpilot config:** Tap the button to reset all your dragonpilot congiration to default value.
 Reboot required.
    - **Delete All Driving Log:** Tap the button to delete ALL your driving logs (including dashcam `/gpx/` driving logs)
+   - **Dashcam mode** Tap to record screen.
+This will record all UI and camera views display on main display.
  - `Dragonpilot Controls tab`
    - **Planner Vesrion:** change your lateral planner version.
 1 = 0.8.13 2 = 0.8.16
    - **Controller Type:** Override the default controller.
 1 = PID 2 = LQR 3 = Torque Your Vehicle may not support all the options, YMMV.